madeofpendletonwool/PinePods/completed_todos.md

 - [x] Completed status added so podcasts can be marked as completed manually and will auto complete once finished
 - [x] Auto Download Episodes when released for given podcasts
 - [x] Added Auto Skip options for intro and outros of podcasts
+- [x] Fixed issue where episodes could be downloaded multiple times

 Version 0.5.4